 She also recently served as a guest co-editor with Brigit Carter, PhD for the first issue of the 2021 Creative Nursing Journal in which her guest editor article documents a series of conversations with fellow colleague and nursing leader, Teddie Potter, PhD, focused upon methods for creating safe dialogues between people of different races to inform collective understanding.

-We recently had a conversation with Sinkfield-Morey about her journal as well as what Black History Month means to her.
+We recently had a conversation with Sinkfield-Morey about her journal as well as what celebrating Martin Luther King Jr. Day means to her.

 Your article in Creative Nursing centers around the importance of personal narrative and storytelling, which is not always what you expect from a medical publication, can you talk about why you made that your focus?